vuejs-translations/guidelines/README_ECOSYSTEM.md

 ## Some practical advice

-_Here is some practical advice for the translation.
-However, when you contribute, please do follow the guidelines of the project for more details._
+_Here is some practical advice for teams maintaining an existing translation.
+However, please do follow the guidelines of the project for more details._

 Usually, the docs of a project is a sub-package based on VitePress in their repo/workspace.
 So this part is all based on VitePress.

-To translate the docs, you have 2 options to follow:
+Projects that still maintain translations typically use one of these 2 setups:

-### Translate in the official repo
+### Maintain a translation in the official repo

+This only makes sense when the project already supports that locale and has active maintainers.

-1. You can add a locale information in the VitePress config.
+1. Keep the locale information in the VitePress config up to date.
-2. You can translate all the menu items and navigation items in the new locale of the VitePress config.
+2. Translate the menu items and navigation items for that locale in the VitePress config.
-3. You can translate all the i18n info in the new locale of the VitePress config.
+3. Translate the i18n info for that locale in the VitePress config.
-4. The content can be translated and put into a `<lang>` sub-folder.
+4. Keep the translated content in its `<lang>` sub-folder.

-In this way above, you will get the translation in the _same_ doc site with:
+In this setup, the translation lives in the _same_ doc site with:
-- A new link to your translation in the _Language List UI_
+- A link in the _Language List UI_
-- A sub-path for your translation. (e.g. in Vue Router docs https://router.vuejs.org/, the URL of the Chinese translation is https://router.vuejs.org/zh/)
+- A sub-path for the translation. (e.g. in Vue Router docs https://router.vuejs.org/, the URL of the Chinese translation is https://router.vuejs.org/zh/)

 _For better doing that, we have prepared a project named [`vitepress-translation-helper`](https://github.com/vuejs-translations/vitepress-translation-helper) to help you.
 See more usage details on its README._

 ![typical translation workflow for regular update](./assets/ecosystem-workflow-update.svg)

-### Self-host the translation
+### Self-host a translation

 1. You can translate all the menu items and navigation items directly in the VitePress config.
 2. You can translate all the i18n info directly in the VitePress config.
 3. You can translate all the content directly.
 4. You need to self-host your doc site with necessarily config change like the domain, the deployment config, etc.
-5. You are highly encouraged to create a pull request to the official doc site to add a new link to your translation doc site in the _Language List UI_.
+5. Only add a link from the official doc site if the project team explicitly agrees to support it.
+Otherwise, keep the translation independent.

-In this way above, you will get the translation in your own host.
+In this setup, the translation lives on your own host.

 ### For Right-to-Left language